it-dept-cis/Essential-Guide-to-Election-Security/docs/BPs/formal_assessment.rst

 Reactive Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

 Keep it simple.
 If you haven't implemented the critical actions for the Reactive maturity yet, start with those.
 If you have, consider stepping up to vulnerability scanning or a risk and vulnerability assessment.
-Review the CISA's 'CyHy site<https://www.cisa.gov/cyber-hygiene-services>'_ or contact CISA at vulnerability_info@cisa.dhs.gov for more information.
+Review the CISA's `CyHy site<https://www.cisa.gov/cyber-hygiene-services>`_ or contact CISA at vulnerability_info@cisa.dhs.gov for more information.

+Whatever you choose to do, figure out how often you should do it, stick to it, and add to it when resources permit.

 Proactive Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-[All the guidance and such]
+With at least some technical staff, you can consider a more robust assessment program.
+While conducting large assessments can provide signifcant information about your systems and put you in a great position to harden them, they can be expensive and resource-intensive.

+At least initially, it's good to focus on automated, free, or structured tools and services for understanding your systems.
+There are many options available to you.
+Review the options CISA offers through its `resource hub<https://www.cisa.gov/cyber-resource-hub>`_ with your technical staff and decide which services make sense for you and how often you should use them.

+Also consider implementing the CIS Controls and CIS Benchmarks.
+Tools available to election offices include `CIS-CAT<https://www.cisecurity.org/insights/blog/cis-csat-free-tool-assessing-implementation-of-cis-controls>`_, which can automate much of the process of implementing appropriate safeguards.

 Adaptive Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-[All the guidance and such]
+At the Adaptive maturity, you should be implementing sophisticated controls and undergoing both internal and independent assessments.
+All of the tools mentioned above are still in play for you, but you should be implementing them as part of a well-crafted overall plan.

 Cost-Effective Tools
 **********************************************